 In the most recent Industrial Distribution Survey of Distributor Operations, 41% of respondents told us they were members of a buying group, and 9% said they were members of a coop — figures that speak to the robust offerings available in this sector.
 These groups, which exist to enhance the purchasing power, relationship-building and marketing efforts of independents, have become indispensable to their strategies as they compete with bigger outfits with more resources.

 With multiple strong buying groups and coops representing top companies in this market segment, there’s a lot of knowledge to be gained from tapping into their observations.

-We chatted with several group leaders to learn more about what they’re seeing in today’s industrial distributor sector, including William W. Ward, the CEO of Evergreen Supply Network at the time.
-Ward resigned from his position in early August.
+We chatted with several group leaders to learn more about what they’re seeing in today’s industrial distributor sector.
+We wrap up this year's discussions with Jennifer Murphy, president and CEO of NetPlus Alliance.

 Industrial Distribution: Tell us about the biggest goals your members have right now and how your group is assisting them in achieving those goals.

 Jennifer Murphy: In our second-quarter 2023 Industry Outlook survey, our distributor members told us that finding new business and keeping existing business were their top two goals, respectively, for the rest of 2023.
 Growing profit margins came in third.
 Recruiting new team members and building strategic supplier partnerships rounded out the top five.